daheise/simrate_control/README.md

 1. The last leg of the flight plan is active, and the plane is 3000ft AGL or lower.
-2. ETE to destination is less than 10 minutes.
+2. ETE to destination is less than an estimate for top of descent.
 3. An approach procedure is active.
 4. Approach mode is active.